Social environment

-The social environment, social context, sociocultural context or milieu refers to the immediate physical and social setting in which people live or in which something happens or develops.
+The social environment, social context, sociocultural context or milieu is the immediate physical and social setting in which people live or in which something happens or develops.
 It includes the culture that the individual was educated or lives in, and the people and institutions with whom they interact.
 The interaction may be in person or through communication media, even anonymous or one-way, and may not imply equality of social status.
 The social environment is a broader concept than that of social class or social circle.

 The physical and social environment is a determining factor in active and healthy aging in place, being a central factor in the study of environmental gerontology.

 Moreover, the social environment is the setting where people live and interact.
-It includes the buildings and roads around them, the jobs available, and how money flows; relationships between people, like who has power and how different groups get along; and culture, like art, religion, and traditions.
+It includes the buildings and roads around them, the jobs available, and how money flows; relationships between people, such as power dynamics and intergroup relations; and culture, such as art, religion, and traditions.
 It includes the physical world and the way people relate to each other and their communities.